NXT TV preview: NXT North American Championship cage match headlines Tuesday's show - Pro Wrestling Dot Net

 -Zoey Stark vs. Toni Storm.

-Powell’s POV: NXT is loading up the May 25 edition with Karrion Kross vs. Finn Balor for the NXT Championship, and the in-ring debut of Franky Monet (f/k/a Taya Valkyrie).
+Powell’s POV: NXT has also announced Karrion Kross vs. Finn Balor for the NXT Championship, and the in-ring debut of Franky Monet (f/k/a Taya Valkyrie) for the May 25 edition.
 Join John Moore for his live reviews of NXT every Tuesday at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members.

 Be the first to comment